A lady with yellow hair looks at her mobile phone.

 When you are first diagnosed with cancer you are given lots of information.
 This might be information you are told on the phone or in person.
 You might be given booklets to read.
 It can be hard to understand and remember everything.

 You can ask for the information in a different way if you would find that better.
-It is important you understand, so ask as many questions as you need.
+Understanding is important, so ask questions as you need.
 Read our support to understand information.

 You do not need to use medical words.
 Use the words you usually say.
 Your healthcare team want to know your worries.
 They can then give you the right help and support.